 Run your trail cams

 I realize the season is almost here, but there’s never a bad time to run trail cameras.
-Bucks will soon be shedding their antlers and making the shift from summer to fall patterns.
+Bucks will soon be shedding the velvet from their antlers and making the shift from summer to fall patterns.
 That buck you’ve been watching all summer may soon become a ghost if you don’t keep your cameras mobile.
 Run them for a week or two in one area, then shift them to another.
 Always be gathering the most recent information you can and be ready to make a move when you finally get photos of the buck you’re after during daylight hours.

 Prepare your hunting clothes